-Miranda immediately began fighting sarcoma with the same determination and resilience that she has for her running, band and school work.
-The day after receiving her diagnosis and two days after her sixteenth birthday Miranda began receiving chemotherapy at Children's Hospital.
-She has been on a rigorous schedule of chemo every two weeks. five days of chemo, 9 days off, then two days of chemo 12 days off and repeat.
+Miranda immediately began fighting sarcoma with the same determination and resilience that she had for her running, band, and school work.
+The day after receiving her diagnosis and two days after her sixteenth birthday, Miranda began receiving chemotherapy at Children's Hospital.
+She was on a rigorous schedule of chemo every two weeks - five days of chemo, nine days off, then two days of chemo, 12 days off, and repeat.
 Five days after starting chemo her pain went away.
-However, she has experienced all of the challenges of chemo (hair loss, lethargy, and all the other effects).
-In February 2016 she underwent six weeks of proton beam therapy at the Mayo Clinic, which will be followed by more chemo.
+However, she experienced all of the challenges of chemo (hair loss, lethargy, and all the other effects).
+In February 2016 she underwent six weeks of proton beam therapy at the Mayo Clinic, which was followed by more chemo.

-Miranda has had the support of her school community.
-The cross country team and coaches have supported her by selling “Team Miranda" Hats.
+Miranda had the support of her school community.
+The cross country team and coaches supported her by selling “Team Miranda" Hats.
 She received her letter in Cross Country.
 Her friends also enlivened her hospital stays with their visits.
-She is continuing her school work through on-line classes and at home tutoring from Wayzata High School Staff.
-Her story has attracted support from the wider running community.
+Her story attracted support from the wider running community.
 Carrie Tollefson, a US Olympic runner, surprised Miranda with a visit to the hospital.
-After her mother, Julie contacted RIS, two Ewing’s sarcoma survivors have been in touch with Miranda including Natalie Wolf, a four year survivor who graduated from Wayzata High School.
+After her mother, Julie contacted RIS, two Ewing Sarcoma survivors were in touch with Miranda, including Natalie Wolf, a four year survivor who graduated from Wayzata High School.

-All of this support has encouraged Miranda by keeping the focus on Miranda as the exceptional person she is rather than letting Sarcoma take over her life.
-She has even squeezed in getting her driver’s license, a very important milestone in any teenager’s life.
+All of this support encouraged Miranda by keeping the focus on Miranda as the exceptional person she is, rather than letting Sarcoma take over her life.
+She even squeezed in getting her driver’s license, a very important milestone in any teenager’s life.